zhengbi-yong/THUDA2024GP/readme.md

 - If your motor is 90/180/270 Degrees off, the horn is mounted incorrectly on the motor.
 Remount it.
 - If no motors show up, check that your serial port permissions are correct.
 - If some motors are missing, make sure they are IDed corrrectly and are connected to the U2D2.
+- If you get "overload error" and the motors are flashing red, then they have overloaded (self-collision etc).
+It should clear on a power cycle.
+If it happens often, lower the current limits in the control code so that it does not happen as often.

 #### Coming Soon:
 - MANO to LEAP joint angle mapping.